aerospike/aerospike-client-python/doc/client.rst

 .. object:: record

-    The record tuple which is returned by various read operations.
+    The record tuple which is returned by various read commands.
 It has the structure:

     ``(key, meta, bins)``